NIT-Administrative-Systems/AS-fargate-modules/README.md

 | memory_scalein_cooldown | The minimum time (seconds) after a memory scalein before subsequent memory scalein events. e.g. reduce costs by allowing faster scale in  than the default AWS 300. | No | number | 180 |
 | memory_scaleout_cooldown | The minimum time (seconds) after a memory scaleout before subsequent memory scaleout events.
 Set at least as long as it takes for your memory load to normalize after scaling out so you don't overscale. | No | number | 180 |

-Load Balancer Health Check Inputs
+Load Balancer Health Check Inputs:
 The load balancer sends periodic requests to the registered tasks to check their status.
 It will replace unhealthy tasks.
 | Name | Description | Required | Type | Default |
 | ---- | ----------- | -------- | ---- | ------- |